 Are you planning to spend 2 days in Florence?
 Keep reading for tips on the best things to do, see, and eat.

 Oh, Florence.
 What a beautiful, charming city.
-I had heard so many amazing things about Florence and was so excited to make a stop there on my Europe trip – and it definitely lived up to the hype!
+I had heard so many amazing things about Florence (and read so many inspiring quotes about it) and was so excited to make a stop there on my Europe trip – and it definitely lived up to the hype!

 Florence is the capital of Tuscany, and is known as the birthplace of the Renaissance.
 It is a small city (population 365,000), but Florence is home to over a million pieces of Renaissance art, is the birthplace of several iconic Italian fashion brands such as Gucci and Pucci, and is known for delicious Florentine steak and Chianti wines.
 It is definitely one of the most beautiful cities in Europe.
 It is a city rich and history and culture – did you know that the entire city center has also been declared a UNESCO world heritage site?
 So cool.

 From the moment I stepped off the train from Pisa and started walking on those charming cobblestone streets, I immediately fell in love.
 Walking through the streets and being surrounded by so much art and beauty, you could almost imagine what life was like during the Renaissance.